xurourou01/ComLM-m6Am/README.md

 python test.py
 ```

-After testing, a best model is obtained from each of the ten sub-training sets, and the final evaluation results are derived by taking the average of the outputs from all ten best models.
+In the testing stage, models are retrained from scratch, with each sub‑training set independently producing one final model.
+The final performance is evaluated by averaging the predictions from all ten models.